-59/101 NOTICE Never drag loads or pull loads from the side.
+NOTICE Never drag loads or pull loads from the side.

 NOTICE Never twist the load chains.

 NOTICE Never swing the load intentionally.

-The operator shall ensure that the hoist or the load does not collide with anything or fall from the lifting device.
-Observe the load at all times while it is in motion to ensure that it does not collide NOTICE with anything or fall from the lifting device.
+NOTICE NOTICE Observe the load at all times while it is in motion to ensure that it does not collide with anything or fall from the lifting device.
 NOTICE Never add any load to a hook that is already loaded.
-Do not always drive the hook up to the highest or down to the lowest position.
-It is NOTICE not recommended to use the mechanical limit switches as operational end stops.
+NOTICE Do not always drive the hook up to the highest or down to the lowest position.
+It is not recommended to use the mechanical limit switches as operational end stops.
 This can cause damages and lead to dangerous situations or accidents.
-Do not drive the hook up to the upper limit and leave it at this position for a longer NOTICE period of time.
+NOTICE Do not drive the hook up to the upper limit and leave it at this position for a longer period of time.
 This will damage the rubber part that activates the mechanical upper and lower limit switches.
-Lifting Never touch the ropes, chains or slings during lifting.
-There is a risk of catching or trapping your hands in the hook block or hoist.
-Catching or WARNING trapping your hands in the hook block or hoist could cause serious injury or death.